liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

     local all_healthy=true

     for ns in "${critical_namespaces[@]}"; do
+        log_verbose "Checking namespace: $ns"
         if kubectl get namespace "$ns" &> /dev/null; then NOT_RUNNING=$(kubectl get pods -n "$ns" --no-headers 2>/dev/null | grep -v "Running\|Completed" | wc -l || echo "0")
             if [ "$NOT_RUNNING" -gt 0 ]; then
                 log_warning "Namespace $ns has $NOT_RUNNING pods not running" all_healthy=false
-            fi
+            else
+                log_verbose "All pods in $ns are Running/Completed" fi
+        else
+            log_verbose "Namespace $ns does not exist"
         fi
     done